yaacov/media-thumb-store/README.md

     mem-backend: a storage back-end for storing data in a memory dictionary.
     gm-thumbnailer: a thumbnailer plug-in for creating image thumbnails.
         This plug-in require GraphicMagic to be installed and on the system path.
+    ffmpeg-thumbnailer: a thumbnailer plug-in for creating video thumbnails.
+        This plug-in require ffmpeg to be installed and on the system path.

 ## Install